-This option fixes UEFI runtime services (date, time, NVRAM, power control, etc.) support on many firmwares using SMM backing for select services like variable storage.
+This option fixes UEFI runtime services (date, time, NVRAM, power control, etc.) support on firmware that uses SMM backing for select services such as variable storage.
 SMM may try to access physical addresses, but they get moved by boot.efi.

-Note: Most but Apple and VMware firmwares need this quirk.
+Note: Most types of firmware, apart from Apple and VMware, need this quirk.

-2. DevirtualiseMmio
+3. DevirtualiseMmio